 Alongside Facebook’s ad solutions are Google App Campaigns.
 It lets advertisers create ads where people can download an app directly from an ad.
 App Campaign ads are designed expressly to generate app installs, such as for casual games.
 So these include all the settings available for Google App Campaigns.

 You can use other campaign types, like display ads and even text ads, to advertise apps.
 But, the conversion rates for those campaigns are terrible comparable to App Campaigns.
-So, you are more likely to get people to install an app if they only have to make a couple of clicks.
+You are more likely to get people to install an app if they only have to make a few clicks.

 For casual games, Facebook Mobile App Install Campaigns and Google App Campaigns are the best tools to acquire valuable players.
 If you aren’t squeezing every drop of opportunity out of Facebook and Google ads, it’s time to up your game.